MikeMurf/20-Tableau/README.md

 ### Dashboards

-In addition to the “Lap Trip” and the “Gender Sensitivity” Dashboards, the following dashboard was created to show the top ranked start and end stations and the bottom ranked start and end stations.
+In addition to the “Lap Trip” and the “Gender Sensitivity” Dashboards above, the following dashboard was created to show the top ranked start and end stations and the bottom ranked start and end stations.

 ![image](https://user-images.githubusercontent.com/89948865/163310017-301a2336-4fce-47f6-8b36-c117abce3548.png)